- Oct 30

-Signs of a High-Functioning Addict
+Signs of Addiction Among High-Functioning Individuals

 - The person loses interest in their hobbies.
 When your loved one suddenly seems disinterested in their hobbies or passions, this could be a sign of addiction.

 - The person makes excuses for their behaviors.
-High-functioning addicts may excuse their actions.
+High-functioning persons may excuse their actions.
 For example, they may say that their substance use is a reward for success in their career or for their hard work.

 - The person has friends who struggle with addiction.
-A high-functioning addict may also have friends who frequently use illegal substances or binge drink.
+A high-functioning individual may also have friends who frequently use illegal substances or binge drink.
 They may also want to socialize only when alcohol or drugs are involved.

 - The person uses their ability to function as a defense.
 If you have brought up your concerns to your loved one, they may point out their ability to function as a way to refute your concerns of addiction.
 They may not realize the extent of their problem.

-Do High-Functioning Drug Addicts Have a Common Trait?
+Do Those With High-Functioning Addictions Have a Common Trait?

 Overcoming the Risks of High-Functioning Addiction